jtirila/carnd_advanced_lane_detection/writeup_tirila_jm.md

 care of as the first step before proceeding to the steps below.

 #### Perspective transform

+For the perspective transform, I simply chose the source manually by visual inspection from a suitable calibration image, presented below.

+![Perspective calibration image][perspective_calibration_image]

+The heavy lifting of performing the perspective transform was carried out using OpenCV's `getPerspectiveTransform` as per the lecture examples.
+Here is an example of applying the transform to the frame above:

+![Perspective transformed image][perspective_transformed_image]

 ##### The source and destination rectangles
 ##### Applying the transform